 - Remember: this rule continues to apply even when you are no longer a NAVEX Global team member

-If you have questions or believe that insider information has been disclosed, contact the legal department or the chief compliance officer.
+If you have questions or believe that insider information has been disclosed, contact the legal department or the chief risk and compliance officer.

 NAVEX Global supports lawful political contributions and involvement by its employees, but these activities must be conducted in strict compliance with all applicable laws.
 You have the right to voluntarily participate in the political process, including making personal political contributions; however, make it clear that your personal views and actions are not those of NAVEX Global.

 It is important to know that under federal and most state statutes, it is unlawful for the company or any team member to use company funds to make any direct or indirect political contributions to parties or candidates.
 This prohibition includes the use of any company equipment (such as a phone or copy machine) or facilities to support the political process or a specific candidate.

 - Do not use company funds, assets or resources to support any political candidate or party or to engage in any lobbying activities

 - Since political activities can sometimes create a conflict of interest, discuss any potential conflict of interest with your manager and the chief risk and compliance officer if you plan to accept or seek a public office

 - Regardless of the role you hold, take care not to exert pressure on others to accept or support your political point of view